scottyab/secure-preferences/README.md

 Secure-preferences
 ==================

-This is Android Shared preference wrapper that encrypts the keys and values of Shared Preferences using 256-bit AES. *The key is stored in the perferences and so can be read and extracted by root user.* Keys and values are encrypted and base64 encooded before storing into prefs.
+This is Android Shared preference wrapper that encrypts the keys and values of Shared Preferences using 256-bit AES. **The key is stored in the perferences and so can be read and extracted by root user.** Keys and values are encrypted and base64 encooded before storing into prefs.

+The sample app is availbile on [playstore](https://play.google.com/store/apps/details?id=com.securepreferences.sample)

-Much of the original code is from Daniel Abraham article on codeproject http://www.codeproject.com/Articles/549119/Encryption-Wrapper-for-Android-SharedPreferences This project was created and shared on Github with his permission.
+Much of the original code is from Daniel Abraham article on [codeproject](http://www.codeproject.com/Articles/549119/Encryption-Wrapper-for-Android-SharedPreferences).
+This project was created and shared on Github with his permission.

+[screenshot]: https://github.com/scottyab/secure-preferences/raw/master/docs/images/ss_frame_secure_pref.png "Sample app Screenshot"

+##Release Notes:
+0.0.3

+* Added test Project
+* Updated sample ready for playstore upload

+0.0.2

+* Added methods to get/set strings un-encrypted
+* Added backup PBKDF function in case PBKDF2WithHmacSHA1 not supported
+* Refactored code to make it easier to change the AES mode and PBKDF function.
+* Increased iterations of PBKDF from 1000 to 2000.

+0.0.1

-For the initial import to github I've modified the project structure and included the Android base64 class so library can be used by Android 2.1+.
-The sample project is pretty basic but shows getting/setting prefs and dumps current prefs to illustrate the fact they are stored encrypted and Base64 encoded.
+* Initial import to github I've modified the project structure.
+* Included the Android base64 class so library can be used by Android 2.1+.
+* Enhanced the sample project dumps current prefs to illustrate the fact they are stored encrypted and Base64 encoded.

 ###Disclaimer
 It's not bullet proof security (in fact it's more like obfuscation of the perferences) but it's a quick win for incrementally making your android app more secure.
 For instance it'll stop users on rooted devices easily modifiying your app's shared prefs.

+###Contributing
+Please do send me pull requests, but also bugs and enhancement requests are welcome.
+Although no guarantees on when I can review them.

 ###Licence
 Apache License, Version 2.0